top of page

 Mission

-The Bettie Brand fund gives stipends to “provide women in need with a hand up, not a hand out, so they may live with dignity and independence.”
-Women chosen to receive stipends from the Bettie Brand Fund must agree to “pay it forward” in whatever way they can and whenever they are ready.
+The Bettie Brand Mothers' Empowerment Fund (BBMEF) gives stipends to “provide women in need with a hand up, not a handout, so they may live with dignity and independence.”

 History

-After incubating for five and a half years at the Atlanta Metro YWCA, The Bettie Brand Fund amicably went out on its own in June, 2015 to become an independent, non-sectarian non-profit organization, serving Georgia women in need.
-The Bettie Brand Fund incorporated in July, 2015 as the “Bettie Brand Mothers’ Empowerment Fund, Inc.” and, in February, 2016, received its non-profit 501C3 designation.
+After incubating for five and a half years at the Atlanta Metro YWCA, The Bettie Brand Mothers' Empowerment Fund amicably went out on its own in June, 2015 to become an independent, non-sectarian non-profit organization, serving Georgia women in need.
+The organization incorporated in July, 2015 as the “Bettie Brand Mothers’ Empowerment Fund, Inc.” and, in February, 2016, received its non-profit 501C3 designation.

 bottom of page